 Since we’re on the topic of saving money here… make sure not to miss my 15 ways to make and save money for traveling!
 (Psst, it’s easier than you think!)
 Or my post on 6 real ways to actually make money while traveling.

 Ultimately, be flexible if you can.
 Let’s say you live near multiple airports, make sure to check each of them to see which is offering the best price!

-Or better yet, set price change alerts for each airport (which you can do with the Skyscanner app!).
+Or better yet, set price change alerts for each airport (which you can do with the Skyscanner!).
 That way you’ll know if any good flight deal pops up.

 Use Credit Card Miles

-Before I ventured off on my first solo backpacking trip I signed up for the Barclay Arrival+ Card, which has a fantastic sign-up bonus of 50,000 miles if you spend $3,000 in the first 3 months (plus another 5,000 or so sign-on bonus).
+Before I ventured off on my first solo backpacking trip I signed up for the Chase Sapphire Preferred credit card, which has a fantastic sign-up bonus of 60,000 miles if you spend $4,000 in the first 3 months (psst, that’s $750 to go towards future adventures!).

 Interested in signing up for the Chase Sapphire Preferred card?
 Click here to check out all it’s perks and rewards.